o99o99/Palprimer/README.md

 This is currently as fast as I can make it work.
 The reason I have it list every prime as it finds them is so the user can see that it is working and not stuck in an infinite loop somewhere.

-If you think anything could be improved, or if you have a way of checking for double primes or happy primes, please let me know!
+If you think anything could be improved, or if you have a way of checking for double primes, please let me know!